jmunoznegrete/machine_learning/README.md

 Examples from Danish Haaron book.
 Some refactoring has being done in order to fix some small bugs and for better code reuse.

 Additionally, data source has been changed due to libraries are deprecated.
-Googlefinance function has been used to retrieve excel file format.
+Googlefinance function has been used to retrieve data in excel file format.

 Files at this time:
 * priceSerie.py: to initialize source data object